Yalies/Yalies/README.md

 	- If you need your key to be added to this service account, ask your team lead

 ### How to deploy
-1. Ask your team lead for the `.env.production` files.
+1. In `yalies-backend`, run `npm run deploy`.
-2. In `yalies-backend`, run `npm run deploy`.
+2. For web, commit to main on Github and rollout from the Firebase console.

 ## Maintenance
 - To get a SQL command line, run the following while the Cloud SQL Auth Proxy is running: